Law firm specializing in layoffs and dismissals

 Questions / Answers

-Our law firm specializing in layoffs and dismissals can certainly assist you in your efforts regarding these various issues.In this regard, we have retained certain questions frequently asked by our clients regarding employment termination.
+Our labour lawyer specializing in layoffs and dismissals can certainly assist you in your efforts regarding these various issues.In this regard, we have retained certain questions frequently asked by our clients regarding employment termination.

 What is the distinction between a dismissal and a layoff?